anton4d/Dev-Journal/README.md

 ├── index.md # List of all projects

+├── Contact.md # A bit about me and my Contact info

 ├── ongoing/ # Active projects in progress

 ├── completed/ # Finished and archived projects